 \section{Introduction}

-Causal discovery aims at uncovering causal relationships and mechanisms from observational data~\citep{spirtes2000causation,pearl2009causality,glymour2019review}.
+Causal discovery focus on uncovering causal relationships and mechanisms from observational data~\citep{spirtes2000causation,pearl2009causality,glymour2019review}.
 A central component of causal discovery is causal structure learning, which identifies the underlying structural causal models (SCMs) and learns directed acyclic graphs (DAGs) where edges represent direct causal relationships between variables~\citep{peters2017elements}.
-The inference of causal relationships is an important problem across many fields including bioinformatics~\citep{sachs2005causal,zhang2013integrated}, epidemiology~\citep{vandenbroucke2016causality}, and economics~\citep{hicks1980causality}.
+Causal relationship inference is an important problem across many fields including bioinformatics~\citep{sachs2005causal,zhang2013integrated}, epidemiology~\citep{vandenbroucke2016causality}, and economics~\citep{hicks1980causality}.

 As data grow increasingly complex, discovering causal relationships from massive datasets has become an urgent challenge.
 However, existing causal discovery algorithms face major time- and space-efficiency bottlenecks, particularly when scaling to large graphs.
 Constraint-based algorithms (e.g., PC and FCI~\citep{spirtes2000causation}) can become time-prohibitive because they rely on large numbers of conditional-independence tests, whose count grows exponentially in the worst case.
 In contrast, score-based methods such as NOTEARS~\citep{zheng2018dags} and RL-BIC~\citep{zhu2019causal} avoid explicit combinatorial search but typically require solving a fresh continuous optimization problem for each dataset, which remains computationally expensive at scale.
 To reduce runtime, AVICI~\citep{lorch2022amortized} amortizes causal discovery by pretraining a supervised model on simulated data and performing zero-shot graph prediction at test time.
 However, its attention mechanism scales unfavorably with the number of variables, often leading to substantial memory pressure on large graphs.